mmaraja/bastardsdogwear/plugins/woo-variation-gallery/README.txt

 👉 **Arrow control for Product Image and Thumbnails Slider**

-Both product feature images and thumbnail sliders come with arrows to navigate the variation images.
+Product feature images and thumbnail sliders come with arrows to navigate the variation images.
 It is possible to disable arrows for both sliders.

 [Live Demo & Documentation](https://getwooplugins.com/documentation/woocommerce-variation-gallery/#gallery-slider-thumbnail-arrow-control)
 <hr />